 Sand tray for tracing shapes and letters

 A sand tray is easy to make using DIY materials, like an old wooden tray if you have one, otherwise you can find one in a thrift store.
+You can also purchase Montessori trays here.
 Then you’ll also need builders or beach sand.

 Sandpaper letters and number for tracing

 Sandpaper letters are easy to make yourself, by cutting out the stenciled shapes of alphabet letters and then gluing the letters onto a firm foam board backing.

 Sandpaper numbers can be made simply yourself in the same way as sandpaper letters can be made, using sandpaper and a firm board backing.

 Pin punching activities are easy to make by taking a piece of cardboard and drawing a simple shape with a marker.
 Place on a cork mat for backing and protection.
 Your child can use a jumbo push pin and prick out the holes, tracing the shape.

 There are many ways to create DIY patterning activities, like using old shoelaces and matching beads for bead thread sequencing, or by drawing a stencil pattern on paper and having your toddler match buttons on them.